Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 ## Transducing a signal to a cell's interior

 In the previous two lessons, we discussed how a cell recognizes an extracellular signal when receptor proteins on the cell's surface bond to ligands, and how to model the reversible ligand-receptor reaction using stochastic simulation via the Gillespie algorithm.
-We now turn to the question of how the cell conveys the extracellular signal it detects via ligand-receptor binding to the cell's interior in order to produce an action via the process of signal transduction.
-For example, if *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor binding is taking place at the receptor that recognizes glucose, how is *E. coli* able to change its behavior as a result of this increased binding?
+We now turn to the question of how the cell conveys the extracellular signal it has detected via the process of signal transduction to the cell's interior and produces an action.

+For example, if *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor binding is taking place at the receptor that recognizes glucose, how does the bacterium *E. coli* change its behavior as a result of this increased binding?

-The engine of signal transduction is a series of **phosphorylation** events.
-Phosphorylation is a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
+The engine of signal transduction is **phosphorylation**, a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
 Phosphoryl modifications serve as an information exchange of sorts because they activate or deactivate certain enzymes.

 A phosphoryl group usually comes from one of two sources.
 First, the phosphoryl can be broken off of an **adenosine triphosphate (ATP)** molecule, the "energy currency" of the cell, producing **adenosine diphosphate (ADP)**.
 Second, the phosphoryl can be exchanged from a phosphorylated molecule that has had its phosphoryl group removed in a **dephosphorylation** reaction.

-In the case of chemotaxis, a sequence of phosphorylation events inside *E. coli* called a **phosphorylation cascade** serves to transmit information within the cell about the amount of ligand binding being detected on the exterior of the cell.
-In this lesson, we discuss the details of how this cascade of chemical reactions leads to a change in bacterial movement.
+For many cellular responses, including bacterial chemotaxis, a sequence of phosphorylation and dephosphorylation events called a **phosphorylation cascade** serves to transmit information within the cell about the amount of ligand binding being detected on the cell's exterior.
+In this lesson, we discuss how this cascade of chemical reactions leads to a change in bacterial movement.

 ## Chemotaxis pathway

 A high-level view of the transduction pathway for chemotaxis is shown in the figure below.
-The cell membrane contains receptors called **methyl-accepting chemotaxis proteins (MCPs)**.
-The MCPs, which bridge the cellular membrane, bond to ligand stimuli in the cell exterior, and then also bond to other proteins on the inside of the cell.
+The cell membrane contains receptors called **methyl-accepting chemotaxis proteins (MCPs)** that bridge the cellular membrane, binding both to ligand stimuli in the cell exterior and to other proteins on the inside of the cell.
 The pathway includes a number of additional proteins, which all start with the prefix *Che* (short for "chemotaxis").
-In what follows, we explain the reactions detailed in this figure.

 [![image-center](../assets/images/600px/chemotaxisphosnew.png){: .align-center}](../assets/images/chemotaxisphosnew.png)
 A summary of the chemotaxis transduction pathway.
 A ligand binding signal is propagated through CheA and CheY phosphorylation, which leads to a response of clockwise flagellar rotation.
 The blue curved arrow denotes phosphorylation, the grey curved arrow denotes dephosphorylation, and the blue dashed arrow denotes a chemical interaction.
-Figure is a simplification of <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>'s illustrations.
+Our figure is a simplified view of <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a> illustrations.
 {: style="font-size: medium;"}

-On the interior of the cellular membrane, MCPs form complexes with two proteins called **CheW** and **CheA**; in the absence of MCP-ligand binding, this complex is more stable.
-When bound to the complex, the CheA molecule **autophosphorylates**, meaning that it adds a phosphoryl group taken from ATP to *itself* --- a concept that might seem mystical if you have not already followed our discussion of autoregulation in the [previous module](../motifs/nar).
+On the interior of the cellular membrane, MCPs form complexes with two proteins called **CheW** and **CheA**.
+In the absence of MCP-ligand binding, this complex is more stable, and the CheA molecule **autophosphorylates**, meaning that it adds a phosphoryl group taken from ATP to *itself* --- a concept that might seem mystical if you have not already followed our discussion of autoregulation in the [previous module](../motifs/autoregulation).

-If CheA is phosphorylated, then it can pass on the phosphoryl group to a molecule called **CheY**, which interacts with the flagellum in the following way.
+Phosphorylated CheA can pass on its phosphoryl group to a molecule called **CheY**, which interacts with the flagellum in the following way.
 Each flagellum has a protein complex called the **flagellar motor switch** that is responsible for controlling the direction of flagellar rotation.
-The interaction of this protein complex with phosphorylated CheY induces the change of flagellar rotation from counter-clockwise to clockwise.
-As we discussed earlier in this module, this change in flagellar rotation causes the bacterium to tumble, which in the absence of an increase in attractant occurs every 1 to 1.5 seconds.
+The interaction of this protein complex with phosphorylated CheY induces a change of flagellar rotation from counter-clockwise to clockwise.
+As we discussed earlier in the module, this change in flagellar rotation causes the bacterium to tumble, which in the absence of an increase in attractant occurs every 1 to 1.5 seconds.

 Yet when a ligand binds to the MCP, the MCP undergoes conformation changes, which reduce the stability of the complex with CheW and CheA.
-As a result, CheA is less readily able to autophosphorylate, which means that it does not phosphorylate CheY, and so because there is less phosphorylated CheY, the tumbling frequency decreases.
+As a result, CheA is less readily able to autophosphorylate, which means that it does not phosphorylate CheY, which cannot change the flagellar rotation to clockwise, and so the bacterium is less likely to tumble.

 In other words, the exchange of phosphoryl groups means that a ligand exterior to the cell can indirectly serve as an inhibitor for phosphorylated CheA as well as phosphorylated CheY.
-Thus, ligand binding *causes* fewer flagellar interactions and in turn less tumbling of the bacterium.
+Thus, ligand binding *causes* fewer flagellar interactions and in turn less tumbling of the bacterium, so that the bacterium will run for a longer stretch of time.

-It is critical that as part of this process, a high concentration of phosphorylated CheY can be decreased if a ligand is detected; otherwise, the cell will not be able to change its tumbling frequency.
-To this end, the cell needs a complementary reaction that reverses the phosphorylation of CheY; this dephosphorylation reaction is catalyzed by an enzyme called **CheZ**.
+A critical part of the process is that if a ligand is detected, and the cell has a high concentration of CheY, then it needs to decrease the CheY concentration quickly.
+Otherwise, the cell will not be able to change its tumbling frequency.
+To this end, the cell is able to dephosphorylate CheY using an enzyme called **CheZ**.

 ## Adding phosphorylation events to our model of chemotaxis

 We would like to simulate the reactions driving chemotaxis signal transduction and see what happens if the bacterium "senses an attractant", meaning that the attractant ligand's concentration increases and leads to more receptor-ligand binding.
-To do so, we will build on the particle-free model for ligand-receptor dynamics that we introduced in the previous lesson.
+To do so, we will use the Gillespie algorithm that we introduced in the [previous lesson](gillespie).

-This model will be more complicated than any we have introduced thus far in the course.
+This model will be more complicated than any we have introduced thus far.
 We will need to account for both bound and unbound MCP molecules, as well as phosphorylated and unphosphorylated CheA and CheY enzymes.
-We will also need to model phosphorylation reactions of CheA that depend on the current concentrations of bound and unbound MCP molecules.
+We will also need to model phosphorylation reactions of CheA, which depend on the current concentrations of bound and unbound MCP molecules.
+We will at least make a simplifying assumption that the MCP receptor includes CheA and CheW, so that we do not need to represent these molecules individually.

-We introduced BioNetGen in a [previous tutorial](tutorial_lr) when implementing the Gillespie algorithm for our computation of the equilibrium of bound ligand-receptor complexes.
+In the previous lesson, we very briefly introduced BioNetGen as a way to convert reactions into a software package applying the Gillespie algorithm.
 However, BioNetGen is useful not only for running particle-free simulations, but also because it implements its own language for **rule-based modeling**.

 Say that we were to specify all reactions using the style of modeling reactions used in previous modules.
 We would need one particle type to represent bound MCP molecules, another particle type to represent ligands, and a third to represent bound complexes.
 A bound complex molecule binds with CheA and CheW and can be either phosphorylated or unphosphorylated, necessitating two different molecule types.
 In turn, CheY can be phosphorylated or unphosphorylated as well, requiring two more particles.

-Instead, the BioNetGen language will allow us to conceptualize this system much more concisely using rules that can apply to particles that are in a variety of states.
-First, we will make the simplifying assumption about our system that the receptor includes CheA and CheW, so that we do not need to represent these as separate particles.
-The BioNetGen representation of the four particles in our system is shown below.
-The notation `Phos~U~P` indicates that a given molecule type can be either phosphorylated or unphosphorylated, so that we do not need multiple different particles to represent the molecule.
+Instead, the BioNetGen language will allow us to conceptualize this system much more concisely using rules that apply to particles that are in a variety of states.
+The BioNetGen representation of the four particles in our model is shown below.
+The notation `Phos~U~P` indicates that a given molecule type can be either phosphorylated or unphosphorylated, so that we do not need multiple different expressions to represent the molecule.

 ~~~ ruby
 L(t)             #ligand molecule